Empowering Growth: Sensory Processing Disorder Occupational Therapy

 Avoidance or Seeking Behaviors

-• Avoidance of certain sensory experiences or, conversely, seeking out intense sensory stimuli.
+• Avoid certain sensory experiences or, conversely, seek out intense sensory stimuli.

 Regulation Challenges